DOCS

 Once you’re satisfied with your RToken’s name, basket composition, and other parameters, you can click “Deploy RToken” button which will prompt you to sign a transaction (“Tx1”).

 Congratulations!
 You have successfully deployed your RToken.
 However, no governance system has yet been configured.
-Continue reading to learn how to set up decentralized governance on your RToken using Governor Alexios.
+Continue reading to learn how to set up decentralized governance on your RToken using Governor Anastasius.

 Note that if you aren’t yet ready to set up governance, you can leave your RToken paused and return later to finish.